Duke of Edinburgh Award

 A fun adventure and major challenge, three progressive Award levels (Bronze, Silver and Gold) and a wide range of activities offer endless possibilities to anyone aged 14 to 24.
 Millions of young people in the UK have already taken part in the world’s leading youth achievement award – pushing personal boundaries, gaining new skills and enhancing their CVs and university applications.
 Time to get involved and go the extra mile?

-Hugh Christie runs both the Bronze and Silver Awards and we work in collaboration with Tonbridge Gold to enable students to access the Gold Award.
+Hugh Christie runs the Bronze and Silver Awards and we work in collaboration with Tonbridge Gold to enable students to access the Gold Award.
+The expedition section of our programme will be run by an Approved Activity Provider (AAP) Outspark in 2017-18.

 There are a number of Duke of Edinburgh Award sections that enable participants to challenge themselves and undergo personal growth, these include: